-- We're social scientists we're interested in using graphs to study people. - In this case, the objects on the graph become individuals (or some representation of them, like an account on a website). - The interactions could be anything friendships, encounters, shared interests, financial transactions...
+- As social scientists, we often wish to use graphs to study people. - In this case, the objects on the graph become individuals (or some representation of them, like an account on a website). - The interactions could be anything friendships, encounters, shared interests, financial transactions...